 4. Use a Safe Exercise Wheel

 In the wild, hamsters do a lot of running.
 The average hamster may run up to 5 miles every night looking for food, water, and mates.
-In captivity, they obviously can’t do this.
+As pets, they obviously can’t do this.
 This is one reason why an exercise wheel is absolutely necessary.
 Hamsters were made to run, so it is important to give them that opportunity.

 5. Add a Tunneling System